 - content should be of an educational nature or research oriented

 - content must be in a digital form

 - content should be ready for general distribution in a completed state

 - the author/creator should grant the Knowledge Bank the right to preserve and distribute the work

 - if part of a series, there should be a commitment that other works in that series are submitted to the Knowledge Bank

-- under negotiated circumstances an item can fall under an “embargo” in which access in blocked, preventing the ability to view the item.
+- Under negotiated circumstances an item can fall under an “embargo” in which access is restricted, preventing the ability to view the item.

 The Knowledge Bank is committed to preserving the privacy of those submitting material in to the repository.
 The personal information received is used solely for purposes of the functioning of the system, and for the specific research purposes described below.